eclipse-ankaios/ankaios/doc/docs/usage/tutorial-vehicle-signals.md

 ## Start the speedometer

-Now we want to start a component that publishes vehicle speed and call that `speedometer`.
+Now we want to start a workload that publishes vehicle speed values and call that `speedometer`.

 ```yaml title="speedometer.yaml"
 workloads: